-The monthly ENSO indices and Southern Oscillation Index (SOI) data employed in the cross-validated hindcasts 1952-2002 are supplied by the US Climate Prediction Center (CPC).
-The ENSO indices are obtained from a weekly 1° spatial resolution optimum interpolation SST analysis (Reynolds et al 2002).
-Although the CPC data begin in 1950 our first cross-validated hindcast is for August-September 1952.
-The data in 1950 and 1951 are reserved to compute the 5 month trends in predictor categories (A) and (B) at the longest leads.
-The independent (replicated real-time) ENSO forecasts for 1900-1950 employ the Kaplan et al. (1998) reconstructed sea surface temperatures 1870-1950 and historical SOI values from the Climatic Research Unit at the University of East Anglia 1870-1950 (compiled using the method given in Ropelewski and Jones (1987)).
+The monthly ENSO indices and Southern Oscillation index (SOI) data employed in the cross-validated hindcasts for 1952-2002 are supplied by the U. S. Climate Prediction Center (CPC).
+The ENSO indices are obtained from a weekly 1° spatial resolution optimum interpolation SST analysis (Reynolds et al. 2002).
+Although the CPC data begin in 1950, our first crossvalidated hindcast is for August-September 1952.
+The data in 1950 and 1951 are reserved to compute the 5month trends in predictor categories a and b at the longest leads.
+The independent (replicated real time) ENSO forecasts for 1900-50 employ the Kaplan et al. (1998) reconstructed sea surface temperatures from 1870 to 1950 and historical SOI values from the Climatic Research Unit at the University of East Anglia for 1870- 1950 [compiled using the method given in Ropelewski and Jones (1987)].